onefifteen-z/onefifteen-z-blog/source/_posts/20200314-how-to-deploy-hexo-with-github-action.md

 ### Prepare the Config File of the Theme

 As metioned in the last blog, we are now using the `github submodule` to manage the theme `Next`.
 The submodule can be initialized on Github Action with command `git submodule update --init`.
 However, we will lose the changes we have made in the config file  `themes/next/_config.yml`.
-There are serveral way to resolve this:
+There are several ways to resolve this:

 - Fork the `Next` in our repository and commit the changes of the config.
 But we will need to do something more when `Next` is updated.
 - Copy all the things into the main config file `_config.yml`.
 This will make the `_config.yml` a little confusing.